-While the City primarily utilizes a buy and hold strategy, active portfolio management may from time to time dictate the sale of securities to better position the overall portfolio.
+While the District primarily utilizes a buy and hold strategy, active portfolio management may from time to time dictate the sale of securities to better position the overall portfolio.
 The City Manager or Assistant City Manager must approve the sale of any security prior to maturity or any sale of a security for less than the book value of the security.

-2-280 QUALIFIED FINANCIAL INSTITUTIONS AND BROKER/DEALERS
+XIV.
+QUALIFIED FINANCIAL INSTITUTIONS AND BROKER/DEALERS

 Qualified financial institutions shall include financial institutions, broker/dealers, and other business organizations (e.g., investment pools) doing business in the State of Texas and licensed or otherwise registered and in good standing, as applicable, with the Texas Department of Securities, the Securities and Exchange Commission, the Financial Industry Regulatory Authority, Inc. ("FINRA"), or other applicable state or national regulatory organizations.
 If otherwise acceptable, the wholly owned subsidiary or affiliated companies of such regulated firms shall also be deemed qualified.
 Qualified financial institutions must have an office in Texas.
-Specifically, the City's depository bank, and any wholly owned subsidiary or affiliated company, is a qualified and authorized financial institution.
+Specifically, the District's depository bank, and any wholly owned subsidiary or affiliated company, is a qualified and authorized financial institution.

-The investment officers shall maintain a list of security broker/dealers authorized by the investment policy.
-All broker/dealers shall maintain complete records of all transactions conducted on behalf of the City and shall make those records available for inspection at the City's request.
-At least annually, the investment officers shall review the list of broker/dealers authorized to engage in investment transactions with the City and shall make a recommendation as part of the City Council's review of the investment policy.
+The investment officers shall maintain a list of security broker/dealers authorized by this investment policy.
+All broker/dealers shall maintain complete records of all transactions conducted on behalf of the District and shall make those records available for inspection at the District's request.
+At least annually, the investment officers shall review the list of broker/dealers authorized to engage in investment transactions with the District and shall make a recommendation as part of the Board's review of the investment policy.
 As part of this process, the investment officers shall review the quality of service of each broker/dealer.
 The investment officers may remove an authorized broker/dealer from the list if, in the opinion of the investment officers, the firm has not performed adequately or its financial condition has become unacceptable.

-The following broker/dealers are authorized to engage in investment transactions with the City:
+The following broker/dealers are authorized to engage in investment transactions with the District:

-- (a) Coastal Securities, Inc.
+- A. Coastal Securities, Inc.

-- (b) Duncan-Williams, Inc.
+- B. Duncan-Williams, Inc.

-- (c) Hilltop Securities
+- C. Hilltop Securities

-- (d) Wells Fargo Securities, LLC.
+- D. Wells Fargo Securities, LLC

-Nothing in this section relieves the City of the responsibility for monitoring the investments made by the City to determine that they are in compliance with this investment policy.
+Nothing in this section relieves the District of the responsibility for monitoring the investments made by the District to determine that they are in compliance with this investment policy.